Lisa S. Jones: Foundation and growth of EyeMail Inc. (2004–2019)

 EyeMail Inc. got the interest of business executives after its use in a Georgia's Greater Women's Business Council (GWBC) campaign, to whom Jones offered to use her service for free in an effort to showcase her product.
 It first caught the attention of Time Warner, which became EyeMail Inc.'s first client.
-This achievement prompted Jones to leave her day job and fully dedicate herself to the company.
 In 2008, EyeMail Inc. was listed at number 3 on the Atlanta Tribune's list for the "Top 8 Atlanta Businesses to Watch", and was selected as one of the Top 40 Innovative Companies by the Technology Association of Georgia (TAG).
 Also in 2008, Jones began a partnership with The Coca-Cola Company, as part of its mentor program with the Georgia Minority Supplier Diversity Council (GMSDC).
 Jones' relationship with The Coca-Cola Company, both as a client and partner, was pivotal to EyeMail Inc.'s growth, as it "gave her product more visibility and helped her develop business skills", and purportedly caused its revenue to quadruple.
 The company operates in several countries—including the United Kingdom, Canada, India, Pakistan and Mexico— and works for businesses such as Delta Air Lines, Major League Baseball, Porsche North America, Aetna, the Atlanta Braves, The Home Depot, and PepsiCo.
+In 2008, Jones was the winner of the first season of CBS reality competition show The Next Tycoon.

 Jones is a board member of TAG, as well as a partner of the Billion Dollar Roundtable organization, where EyeMail Inc. is classified as a Minority Women Business Enterprise (MWBE) strategic partner.
 She took part as a panelist at the organization's 2014 Billion Dollar Summit.
 As a continuing part of her pre-entrepreneurial career, Jones continues to work as a supplier diversity thought leader and public speaker at specialized forums and panels.
 In 2010, Black Enterprise nominated Jones as a finalist for the "Innovator of the Year" award, and was also given the "Georgia Minority Technology Industry Award", as well as Indiana University's Madam C. J. Walker award for "Outstanding Business Achievement".